A Scandinavian Maisonette Revamped for the Next Generation

 Interior Firm: DISTINCTidENTITY

-“This was the childhood home of the current owner and it originally belonged to his parents,” shares DISTINCTidENTITY designer Rachel who was responsible for the flat’s recent makeover.
-“But because his parents wanted their grandchildren to have a bigger living space, it was passed down to him.”
+“This was the childhood home of the current owner and it originally belonged to her parents,” shares DISTINCTidENTITY designer Rachel who was responsible for the flat’s recent makeover.
+“But because her parents wanted their grandchildren to have a bigger living space, it was passed down to her.”

 In order to find out how this Yishun home was revamped for the next generation, we sat down with Rachel to chat about its new features as well as nitty-gritty details of the entire renovation process.